Biocides hot topics intro

 The opinion of the BPC was sent to the European Commission in February 2023.
 The Commission’s eventual decision will support Member States when they start receiving applications for product authorisations for anticoagulant rodenticides.

-Whereas bees are well documented as effective pollinators globally, the contributions by other pollinators have been less explored.
-Non-bee pollinators include flies, beetles, moths, butterflies, wasps, ants, birds and bats.
-In September 2022, ECHA published a scientific report on the role of non-bee pollinators in pollination, focusing on their biodiversity, ecology and sensitivity to biocides.
-The aim of this report is to support future research on the effects of biocides on these pollinators.
+To learn more about the current knowledge on other pollinators than bees, ECHA published in September 2022 a scientific report on the role of non-bee pollinators in pollination, focusing on their biodiversity, ecology and sensitivity to biocides.
+The aim of this report is to support future research and development of guidance on the assessment of risks of biocides on these pollinators.

 The use of creosote as an active substance in the EU is only allowed as wood preservative for two uses: utility poles for electricity and telecommunications, and for railway sleepers.
 The European Commission took this decision in October 2022, based on the opinion of ECHA’s Biocidal Products Committee (BPC) on the renewal application for this active substance.